yuanzheng/BYU/cs235_DataStructures/Projects/src/Project1_JavaReview/README.md

 named first and second).
 The pairs in a PairSet might represent locations on the Earths surface (latitude, longitude), dimensions of rectangles (width, height), points on a plane (x, y), or any other kind of information that is naturally stored as pairs.
-In addition to storing pairs, the PairSetdata structure also supports queries to determine which pairs fall in a specified range.
+In addition to storing pairs, the PairSet data structure also supports queries to determine which pairs fall in a specified range.
 The interface for the PairSet data structure is shown below: